nandomoreirame/cv/readme.md

 ---

-> “Eu não tenho nenhum talento especial.
-Sou apenas apaixonadamente curioso.” – Albert Einstein
+> “I have no special talent.
+I am only passionately curious.” – Albert Einstein